Beto2288/Beto2288.github.io/_posts/24-10-17-aws-and-boto3-basics.md

 ![_config.yml]({{ site.baseurl }}/images/Terminated_instances_1.png)

-In this case the ID is our input for the`terminate_instance.py`script
+In this case the ID is our input for the `terminate_instance.py` script.

 ![_config.yml]({{ site.baseurl }}/images/Terminated_instances_2.png)